SURGERY: WHAT TO EXPECT MITRAL/TRICUSPID VALVE REPAIR

 With recent advances in technologies and procedural techniques, more cardiac surgeons are using minimally invasive procedures to repair heart valves.
 These procedures may potentially reduce pain, scarring, and your recovery time.
 You and your doctor will decide if this is a practical procedure for your condition.

-Depending on your heart valve defect your surgeon may perform one or several of these procedures as he or she repairs your heart valve depending on the nature of you heart valve defect:
+Depending on your heart valve defect your surgeon may perform one or several of these procedures as he or she repairs your heart valve depending on the nature of

 When the heart valve has been repaired and the surgery is completed, your heart will begin beating again all incisions will be closed.